 Most physicians and surgeons work full time.
 Many physicians and surgeons work long, irregular, and overnight hours.
 Physicians and surgeons may travel between their offices and hospitals to care for their patients.
 While on call, a physician may need to address a patient’s concerns over the phone or make an emergency visit to a hospital or nursing home.

 Physicians and surgeons have demanding education and training requirements.
-Almost all physicians complete at least 4 years of undergraduate school, 4 years of medical school, and, depending on their specialty, 3 to 8 years in internship and residency programs.
+Physicians typically need a bachelor’s degree, a degree from a medical school, which takes 4 years to complete, and, depending on their specialty, 3 to 7 years in internship and residency programs.

 Most applicants to medical school have at least a bachelor's degree, and many have advanced degrees.
-Although no specific major is required, all students must complete undergraduate work in biology, chemistry, physics, mathematics, and English.
-Students also take courses in the humanities and social sciences.
-Some students volunteer at local hospitals or clinics to gain experience in a healthcare setting.
+Although no specific major is required, students usually complete undergraduate work in biology, chemistry, physics, math, and English.
+Students also may take courses in the humanities and social sciences.
+In addition, some students volunteer at local hospitals or clinics to gain experience in a healthcare setting.

 Medical schools are highly competitive.
 Most applicants must submit transcripts, scores from the Medical College Admission Test (MCAT), and letters of recommendation.
 Schools also consider an applicant’s personality, leadership qualities, and participation in extracurricular activities.
 Most schools require applicants to interview with members of the admissions committee.

-A few medical schools offer combined undergraduate and medical school programs that last 6 or 7 years.
+A few medical schools offer combined undergraduate and medical school programs that last 6 to 8 years.

-Students spend most of the first 2 years of medical school in laboratories and classrooms, taking courses such as anatomy, biochemistry, pharmacology, psychology, medical ethics, and the laws governing medicine.
-They also gain practical skills, learning to take medical histories, examine patients, and diagnose illnesses.
+Students spend most of the first 2 years of medical school in laboratories and classrooms, taking courses such as anatomy, biochemistry, pharmacology, psychology, medical ethics, and in the laws governing medicine.
+They also gain practical skills; learning to take medical histories, examine patients, and diagnose illnesses.

 During their last 2 years, medical students work with patients under the supervision of experienced physicians in hospitals and clinics.
 Through rotations in internal medicine, family practice, obstetrics and gynecology, pediatrics, psychiatry, and surgery, they gain experience in diagnosing and treating illnesses in a variety of areas.